-Mitigation Component Cost Land Acquisition Land market value Wetland or Stream Design \$28,612.50 per acre Wetland or Stream Construction and Planting \$228,900.00 per acre Wetland or Stream Maintenance and Monitoring for Five Years \$17,167.50 per year Administrative Cost for Five Years \$9,156.00 per year site or a similar suitable mitigation site.
+Mitigation Component Cost Land Acquisition Land market value Wetland or Stream Design \$29,462.29 per acre Wetland or Stream Construction and Planting \$235,698.33 per acre Wetland or Stream Maintenance and Monitoring for Five Years \$17,677.37 per year Administrative Cost for Five Years \$9,427.93 per year

+^{}Land market value costs must be included for either the project site or a similar site that would be suitable for a mitigation project.
+This can be calculated using a square-foot unit price based on the area of mitigation required and the Office of Tax and Revenue property tax assessment value of the project site or a similar suitable mitigation site.
 Justification must be provided to demonstrate that another site is suitable for mitigation.
 Examples of suitable mitigation sites include undeveloped land within a floodplain or low lying area that could realistically be used for wetland creation.
 Other examples include sites that have existing degraded wetlands or streams that could realistically be restored or enhanced.

-\Land market value costs must be included for either the project site or a similar site that would be suitable for a mitigation project.
-This can be calculated using a square-foot unit price based on the area of mitigation required and the Office of Tax and Revenue property tax assessment value of the project